Obsaabdu/full_task_manager_api/docs/api_documentation.md

 # Task Manager API Documentation

 ## Overview
 The Task Manager API is a RESTful service built with Go and Gin for managing tasks.
 It allows clients to create, read, update, and delete tasks, each with properties such as title, description, due date, and status.
 Task status is an enum: Pending, In-progress, or Completed.
-IDs are integers and request/response formats use DTOs.
+IDs are MongoDB ObjectIDs and request/response formats use DTOs.
+Data is stored in MongoDB.

 ## Base URL
 ```